- an individual browsing the Safe Work Australia website

-Collection and using personal information
+When we collect and use personal information

 Safe Work Australia’s functions are set out by the Safe Work Australia Act 2008.
 We may collect personal information to carry out our functions.
 We collect only the minimal amount of personal information necessary to provide these services.

-Safe Work Australia collects names, emails and other contact details as part of:
+We may collect names, emails and other contact details as part of:

-- general enquiries services
+- answering general enquiries

 - subscription services for the Safe Work Australia website

-- general correspondence (including emails), and
+- general correspondence (including emails)

-- data collection and research activities.
+- data collection and research activities

-Where practicable users may remain anonymous or use a pseudonym.
+Where practicable, users may remain anonymous or use a pseudonym.

 Collecting personal information from third parties

-Safe Work Australia records standard anonymous information about visitors’ computers when accessing the Safe Work Australia website via Google Analytics.
+We record standard anonymous information about visitors’ computers when accessing the Safe Work Australia website via Google Analytics.
 We log the following information for statistical purposes to assist in providing a better online service:

 - IP address and location (city-level)